 In March, Sunlight joined C-SPAN to make sense of the Trump administration’s record on open government during Sunshine Week.
 We continue to add to a long list of examples that offer insight.
 [Read more]

 The Sunlight Foundation is a national, nonpartisan, nonprofit organization that uses the tools of civic tech, open data, policy analysis and journalism to make our government and politics more accountable and transparent to all.
 Our vision is to use technology to enable more complete, equitable and effective democratic participation.
 Our overarching goal is to achieve changes in the law to require real-time, online transparency for government information.
 And, our work focuses on the local, state, federal and international levels.

 These efforts have produced real results.
-To date, we have served more than 4.2 billion API calls (and counting), indicating how much the data we liberate is needed.
-Our reporting is frequently cited by the world’s preeminent journalists.
-Our research has led to congressional hearings, and our tools have stripped problematic measures from bills.
+Over the past decade, we served more than 4.2 billion API calls indicating how much the data we liberated has been needed.
+Our reporting and analysis is frequently cited by the world’s preeminent journalists.
+Our research has led to congressional hearings.
+Our tools have stripped problematic measures from bills.
 Our advocacy has led to legislative and agency reforms, from ia major victor when, at our urging, the federal government agreed to begin the process of releasing all data sets held by federal agencies, to the enactment and implementation of the DATA the most significant open data law in United States history.
 Today, we are pushing for more reform, defending transparency, helping open up cities with their communities, and holding government accountable.